wp-plugins/updraftplus/readme.txt

 Furthermore, reliance upon any non-English translation is at your own risk.
 UpdraftPlus can give no guarantees that translations from the original English are accurate.

 == Upgrade Notice ==
 * 1.9.4 : New back-ends for GoogleDrive, Bitcasa and OpenStack.
 Restore BackWPup backups.
 Various tweaks + bugfixes.
 Translations updated.
 Recommended update for all.
+1.9.5: Essential fix for uploading your backup to Google Drive if your database was encrypted.